Many years ago a friend surprised me by asking "Why don't you take a group of women into the mountains?"

 We also entertain ourselves on the trail with fungus and flower discovery, goofy humor, singing and moments of shared beauty and awe.
 We close the day together, sharing thoughts and reflections of the day.

 We learn how to travel and live together, knowing we depend on one another.
-We carry and cook our own food in small groups.
+When backpacking, we carry and cook our own food in small groups.
 You learn the skills of hiking, cooking and camping safely and independently in the wild.
 Its quite something.
 When trekking, we stay in comfortable accomodations, enjoying restaurant food and a warm bed.